 Until May 2027, previously attained partial GED scores can be used toward the new Canadian-made CAEC assessment.
 Though this may look like a lot of time, we advise all students to complete their CAEC assessments as soon as they can.

 The fastest way to prepare for the five-module CAEC assessment is by following a good online CAEC preparatory course that allows you to learn when, where, and what you want.
-Cansego CAEC Prep has designed an award-winning course through Onsego Canada that does just that!
+Onsego CAEC Prep has designed an award-winning course that does just that!